jay-joshy/allergyguide/content/contribute.md

 ### Website / coding

-If you have experience with programming (reasonably comfortable with markdown, html, js, scss/css, and git) and want to contribute, very happy to have you on board!
+If you have experience with programming (reasonably comfortable with Markdown, html, js, scss/css, and git) and want to contribute, very happy to have you on board!
 To learn the structure of the website, please refer to the [Zola documentation](https://www.getzola.org/).
-Pages are written in markdown with [Tera templating](https://keats.github.io/tera/).
+Pages are written in Markdown with [Tera templating](https://keats.github.io/tera/).

 Josh will be the main person approving pull requests for the time being.
 Re: adding content to website -- there are some formatting nuances, and a myriad of [shortcodes](/shortcodes) that can be used.